 As we have seen in the previous subsection, the dynamic metrics help us identify opportunities for optimizations/transformations and they can also help us understand the effect, both positive and negative, of the optimization.
-In the bottom part of Table 10 we give some runtime measurements to see if the behaviour predicted by the metrics has any correlation with the real runtime behaviour observed when running the program on a real VM.
+In the bottom part of Table X we give some runtime measurements to see if the behaviour predicted by the metrics has any correlation with the real runtime behaviour observed when running the program on a real VM.
 The runtime experiments were done using Sun's Hotspot(TM) Client VM (build 1.4.1_01-b01,mixed mode), running under Debian Linux.
 In order to get reliable and repeatable results, for the runtime experiments we used a slightly larger problem size than when collecting the metrics (we used 20000 nodes for collecting the metrics and 100000 nodes for the runtime experiments).
-The runtime numbers are the average of five runs, reporting the total time as re-
+The runtime numbers are the average of five runs, reporting the total time as reported by the benchmark.
+The JIT compile time and compiled size are the average of five runs, as reported by Sun's VM using the -XX:+CITime option.